bhogesararam23/cyberpunk-megapolis/VERCEL_DEPLOYMENT.md

 | `vnext-transit-signage-atlas.png` |
 | `skyline-panorama.png` |

-Do not add the Manus Forge keys: the Vercel client does not use the development storage proxy, and browser-exposed credentials would be inappropriate.
+Do not expose private storage credentials in the client bundle: the Vercel client serves public assets directly.

 ## Platform Notes